Using lean ground turkey breast turns these Turkey Stuffed Shells with Fresh Marinara Sauce into a low fat, easy, and tasty family-friendly meal.

-The making of Turkey Stuffed Shells with Fresh Marinara Sauce
+- This recipe for Turkey Stuffed Shells with Easy Fresh Marinara Sauce is quick and easy to prepare.

-This recipe for Turkey Stuffed Shells with Fresh Marinara Sauce is another one that was "inspired" by Cooking Light Magazine.
+This recipe for Turkey Stuffed Shells with Fresh Marinara Sauce was "inspired" by Cooking Light Magazine.

 A little backstory...
-When the company my husband worked for, Dollar-Rent-a-Car, moved its corporate offices from Los Angeles CA to Tulsa OK...we had to make some decisions about our life.
-At the time we had a one and a half-year-old little boy and while I'd lived in the Los Angeles area all my life and had been working in the banking industry for more than 20 years, working my way up from a teller to Sr. VP of Operations, we had also recently suffered through both the Northridge Earthquake and the aftermath of the South Central Los Angeles riots when a jury found LAPD not guilty of beating Rodney King.
+When the company my husband worked for moved its corporate offices from Los Angeles CA to Tulsa OK...we had to make some decisions about our life.
+We had recently suffered through both the Northridge Earthquake and the aftermath of the South Central Los Angeles riots when a jury found LAPD not guilty of beating Rodney King.

 Seeing men with shotguns on the roofs of buildings in your neighborhood when you drive home from work can be a little scary.